Regional Abortion Providers

 Note: Telehealth/phone consult may be available for the state-mandated 72 hr consult.

 Litigation challenging Idaho’s effective abortion ban following the recent Supreme Court decision is ongoing.
 Check with the clinics to see if they are open.

 In Idaho, parental consent is required for patients under age 18.
 A judge may excuse you from this requirement.
 Contact clinics for more information.

 Idaho requires participating in a state-directed counseling session 24 hours before beginning an abortion procedure.
 This may require multiple trips to the provider.
-If you are able to access clinics in Jackson, WY, Colorado, or Montana, consider whether one of those clinics, where no such counseling (and extra trip) is required, is a better option for you.
+If you are able to access clinics in Wyoming, Colorado, or Montana, consider whether one of those clinics, where no such counseling (and extra trip) is required, is a better option for you.